-The payout ratio is the share of a company's earnings paid out as dividends rather than kept for reinvestment.
+The payout ratio is the share of earnings returned as dividends.

 What it is